 After patients are treated with this new immuno-gene therapy, they are given celecoxib, an anti-inflammatory drug, and gemcitabine, a chemotherapy drug, cyclically.
-In previous trials, gemcitabine was administered 14 days after treatment with regular cycles until the disease progressed.
+In previously completed clinical trials, gemcitabine was administered 14 days after treatment with regular cycles until the disease progressed.
 The phase III trial will administer the chemotherapy drug on days one and eight after TR002 has been injected, and again every three weeks until a patient experiences mesothelioma progression.

 TR002 with Gemcitabine Shows Positive Results